airbytehq/airbyte/docs/enterprise-setup/upgrading-from-community.md

 ### Step 3: Deploy Self-Managed Enterprise

-1. You can now run the following command to upgrade your instance to Self-Managed Enterprise:
+1. You can now run the following command to upgrade your instance to Self-Managed Enterprise.
+If you previously included additional `values` files on your existing deployment, be sure to add these here as well:

 ```sh
 helm upgrade [RELEASE_NAME] airbyte/airbyte \